DataDog/integrations-core/haproxy/README.md

 ## Setup

+### Prerequisites

+This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
+To get all the most up-to-date features, Datadog recommends upgrading to the latest version (enterprise version 1.9rc1 or later) to enable the Prometheus endpoint on HAProxy.
+If you are using the legacy version, use the [HAProxy Prometheus exporter][3], or set up the [socket-based integration](#using-the-stats-endpoint).
+For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][29].

+The `use_openmetrics` option uses [OpenMetrics V2][26] for metric collection, which requires Agent v7.35 or later, or for you to [enable Python 3][27] in Agent v6.35 or later.
+For hosts that are unable to use Python 3 or are on Agent v7.34 or earlier, use the OpenMetrics V1 implementation or the [socket-based legacy integration](#using-the-stats-endpoint).

+Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding version of the HAProxy integration.
+Metrics marked as `[OpenMetrics V1 and V2]` are collected by both versions.

 ### Installation

-The Haproxy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Haproxy server.
+The HAProxy check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your HAProxy server.

 ### Configuration